schen24wm/fssd-set/README.md

 To do optimizations with your own solid, make an initial position file with the same format and replace `POSFILE_Si-step0`.
 Please note that this position file is almost identical to VASP's POSCAR file, except that the lattice constant is in Bohr, not Angstrom.
 The atom positions are in crystal coordinates.

-Check all scripts in `project` and `project/qedir_1proc_tmpl`, to remove dependencies on the solid system (e.g. use of Si pseudopotential and lattice constants).
+Check all scripts in `project/` and `project/qedir_1proc_tmpl/`, to remove dependencies on the solid system (e.g. use of Si pseudopotential and lattice constants).

 ## Running with your own force code